 In a mixing bowl, add the cabbage and carrots with the sugar.
 Mix until well combined.
 Set aside.

-In a saucepan, combine vinegar, oil, dried mustard, salt and pepper.
+In a saucepan, combine vinegar, oil, garlic powder, onion powder, salt and pepper.
 Stir and bring to a boil.

 Pour the hot liquid over the coleslaw mixture and mix well.